 B i o g r a p h y

-Charlotte is in her second year of the opera course at the Alexander Gibson Opera Studio at the Royal Conservatoire of Scotland in Glasgow.
-She studies with Helen Lawson, generously supported by the Royal Conservatoire of Scotland Trust.
+Charlotte is a current student on the Opera Course at the Alexander Gibson Opera Studio at the Royal Conservatoire of Scotland in Glasgow.
+She studies with Helen Lawson, generously supported by the Royal Conservatoire of Scotland Trust and the John and Caroline Sibbald Scholarship.
 She is also a member of the extra chorus of Opera North.

 She has recently graduated from the Royal Northern College of Music, where she studied with Nicholas Powell, generously supported by the Riga Heesom Award.
 During her time at the RNCM she won the 2017 Dame Eva Turner Prize 'for potential dramatic sopranos' and made her Wigmore Hall debut in May 2018, singing Mark-Anthony Turnage's Harmonie du soir, having worked with the composer for a concert performance of the work in November 2017 as part of the New Music North West festival.